robertforde/Shop/README.md

   Suspended Orders

       Add retail or trade suspended orders

+      List of Suspended Orders Displayed, can filter Retail or Trade Suspended Orders Enter a Payment against a Suspended Order
+      Select a Suspended Order To Process
+          Release Order Lines from the Suspended Order Add new Lines to the Suspended Order and re-print Remove Lines from a Suspended Order

   Quotations

       Add Retail Quotes similar to orders without payment type Add Trade Quotes similar to orders without payment type Convert a quote into an order
+          List of Quotations displayed with many filters to find quotation Type, No, Name, Address, Date Range, Phone Value, Item Code or Description of item on quote On Selection detail lines on quote displayed convert button to open retail/trade order screen with this quote

   Accounts